A duality of locally compact groups which does not involve the Haar measure: Definitions and notations

-\bdf Let $A$ be a *-Banach algebra, and let $I\subset A$ be the common kernel of all its *-representations (this is a two-sided *-ideal). $A$ is called {\it reduced\/} if $I=\{0\}$.
-For any $x\in A$, $\|x\|_* = \sup\{ \|\pi(x)\|\}<\infty$, where supremum is taken over all *-representations $\pi$ of $A$.
-It is known that there is always a constant $C_A$ (depending on $A$) such that $\|x\|_*\le C_A \|x\|$ for all $x\in A$ \cite[11.1.5]{palmer}.
+\bdf Let $A$ be a Banach *-algebra, and let $I\subset A$ be the common kernel of all its *-representations (this is a two-sided *-ideal). $A$ is called {\it reduced\/} if $I=\{0\}$.
+For any $x\in A$, set $\|x\|_* = \sup\{ \|\pi(x)\|\}<\infty$, where supremum is taken over all *-representations $\pi$ of $A$.
+It is known that $\|x\|_*\le \|x\|$ for all $x\in A$.
 On $A/I$, the quotient seminorm is a norm; the completion of $A/I$ with respect to this norm is called the {\it \cst-envelope } of $A$ and denoted by $C^*(A)$.
-The canonical map from $A$ to $C^*(A)$ will be denoted by $i_A$.
-This map is injective if and only if $A$ is reduced. \edf
+The canonical map from $A$ to $C^*(A)$ is injective if and only if $A$ is reduced. \edf

-For every \cst-algebra $A$, one can associate in a canonical way a von Neumann algebra $W^*(A)$, which is called the {\it enveloping von Neumann algebra of $A$} and has the following universality property \cite[12.1.5]{dixmier}:
+From now on, the term ``representation'' will always mean ``*-representation''.
+To every \cst-algebra $A$, one can associate in a canonical way a von Neumann algebra $W^*(A)$, which is called the {\it enveloping von Neumann algebra of $A$} \cite[12.1.5]{dixmier} and has the following universality property: